 In-house writers often produce content that’s heavily influenced by the company’s mission statement, strict branding guidelines (if any), and internal culture.
 While these factors help establish a consistent and recognizable brand voice, they can lead to the creation of formulaic and bland content.

-Outsourced content writers bring in fresh perspectives and topic ideas that your in-house team may have missed.
-The best service providers also use tools for search engine optimization (SEO), visual content creation, and proofreading—elevating your B2B content marketing results.
+But Saas content outsourcing brings in fresh perspectives and topic ideas that your in-house team may have missed.
+The best service providers also use tools for search engine optimization (SEO), visual content creation, and proofreading — elevating your B2B content marketing results.

 3. Put more time into high-level tasks